gravitational/careers/challenges/cloud/sre.md

 possible.
 This should include code quality, testing, build, and deployment.

 Expect the interview panel to clone the repository and execute one or more Make targets that build and test a working solution.
 Add a couple of high quality tests that cover happy and unhappy scenarios.
-Keep the number of external dependencies as low.
-Expect the reviewers to checkout the repository and execute the tests themselves.
+Keep the number of external dependencies low.

 Do not try to achieve full test coverage.
 This will take too long.
-Write enough to exercise the different key components and show they are working as intended, as well as to demonstrate your approach to automation.
+Write enough to exercise the different key components to show they are working as intendend while demonstrating your approach to automation.

 ## Deployment